wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 ``` bash
 docker-compose -f docker-compose-integration.yml up
 ```
-**Personally, I like to run the following command:
+**Personally, I like to run the following command:**
 ``` bash
 docker-compose -f docker-compose-integration.yml up --build --abort-on-container-exit
 ```
-this will stop the docker compose after the integration tests have completed.
+**This will stop the docker compose after the integration tests have completed.
 In addition, it will rebuild your images before starting the containers.**
 <br>
 <br>